We delve into the origin and history of Arabic, the official language of the UAE, which is spoken by millions across the world.

 The written history of Arabic became much clearer after the year 632 CE.
 According to the Muslim faith, at this time the Prophet Mohammed received the Koran directly from God and wrote it down.
 To this day, people still consider this version of the language ‘Classical Arabic’.
 Through this written religious text and the ensuing Arab Conquests, Arabic spread quickly across the world.

-Pronunciation and phonology
+Arabic pronunciation and phonology

 The Arabic language, which is written from right to left, is formed through 18 distinct shapes that, combined with certain dots placed above and below, comprise the 28 letters of the Arabic alphabet.
 Once you have mastered the sounds that correspond to the letters, Arabic is entirely phonetic.